Common Side-effects of Pregnancy Morning Sickness, Acid Reflux, Constipation

 It is also common to have minor crampy pains in the lower part of your tummy in very early pregnancy.
 These feel rather like mild period pains and usually settle quickly.
 If you have any bleeding, or pain when you pass urine, see your doctor quickly.

-Backache is a common symptom of mid to late pregnancy.
+Backache is a common side effect of pregnancy.
 Most pregnancy backache is caused by strains and pulls of the muscles and ligaments of your back.
 It is caused by a combination of:

 - The extra weight you are carrying.